 The Macroeconomic Values Update allows you to calibrate a national forecast to alternative macroeconomic data by component.
 The overall process is the same as an employment update but with different options.
 You can enter values based on final demand, personal income, or a combination of final demand and personal income.
 Changing the level of the GDP type in the combobox allows you to specify the level of final demand detail you wish to enter.
-You can also toggle on several optional inputs to enter a different inflation assumption, change the national unemployment rate assumption, or change the average labor productivity growth rate.
+You can also toggle on several optional inputs to enter a different inflation assumption, change the national unemployment rate assumption, or change the labor productivity growth rate.
+The labor productivity growth rate can be entered for each sector or as the average growth rate of all sectors.